Zeyu-Li/Unity-Tutorial-2D/README.md

 Now we must consider the storage of the item in inventory.
 Note this can be as easy as a counter or a full fledged inventory

-I will do a counter for simplicity
+I will do a counter for simplicity:

-1. While we are adding a counter, it is also a convenient time to add a sound of collecting the item.
+\* Note while we are adding a counter, it is also a convenient time to add a sound of collecting the item.

 2. Resources for audio clip: [here](https://docs.unity3d.com/ScriptReference/AudioSource.Play.html) & [here](https://docs.unity3d.com/ScriptReference/AudioSource-clip.html) but I used [PlayOneShot](https://docs.unity3d.com/ScriptReference/AudioSource.PlayOneShot.html)